 Several observational studies have demonstrated an association between type of vascular access used for hemodialysis and patient mortality.
-Arteriovenous fistulae (AVF) are associated with the lowest mortality risk while long term catheters have the highest mortality.
+Long term catheter use is associated with the highest mortality risk while arteriovenous fistula use has the lowest mortality risk.
 Arteriovenous grafts (AVG) have been found to have a risk of death that is higher than AVF but lower than catheters.

-The measure focus is the process of assessing AV Fistula use at chronic dialysis facilities.
+The measure focus is the process of assessing long term catheter use at chronic dialysis facilities.

-This process leads to improvement in blood stream infections / mortality as follows:
+This process leads to improvement in blood stream infection / mortality as follows:

-Measure AV Fistula Rate → Assess value → Identify patients who do not have an AV Fistula → Evaluation for an AV fistula by a qualified dialysis vascular access provider → Increase Fistula Rate → Lower patient blood stream infection / mortality.
+Measure long term catheter rate \rightarrow Assess value \rightarrow Identify patients who do not have an AV Fistula or AV graft \rightarrow Evaluation for an AV fistula or graft by a qualified dialysis vascular access provider \rightarrow Increase Fistula/Graft Rate \rightarrow Lower catheter rate \rightarrow Lower patient blood stream infection / mortality.